 The list of trusted STI-CAs in the above figure is assumed to be for a single country.
 Therefore, if two countries implement SHAKEN independently, they will end up with separate “Trusted STI-CA” lists, as shown below.

 Figure 3: Independent lists of Trusted STI-CAs

+[Editor’s note: need to update Figure 3 to reflect updated Figure 2]

 In the context of separate networks, this would lead to the following scenario with distinct network deployments and distinct lists of trusted STI-CAs as shown below.